phpdevcommunity/essential-framework/framework-doc/configuration.md

-# Configuration in the Essential Framework
+# Configuration in the Michel Framework

-The Essential Framework provides flexible configuration options to suit your application's needs.
+The Michel Framework provides flexible configuration options to suit your application's needs.
 These configurations can be managed through three primary methods: the `.env` file, the `parameters.php` file located in the `/config` directory, and the `framework.php` file, also located in the `/config` directory.
 This guide will help you understand how to use and manage these configurations effectively.

 ### 1. The `.env` File